NoorAbdi/Final-Project-DSA-Password-Manager/README.md

 ## Security Note

-- The passwords are encrypted using [encryption method].
+- The passwords are encrypted using Caesar Cipher Algorithm.
 It is advised not to share your master password and to keep it strong and unique.
 - This program provides basic encryption for educational purposes and might not be suitable for high-security requirements.

-## Contributions
+## Contributing

-Contributions to enhance security, add features, or improve the codebase are welcome!
-Feel free to submit pull requests or open issues.
+Contributions are welcome!
+Feel free to fork this repository, make your changes, and create a pull request.
+For major changes, please open an issue first to discuss the proposed updates.

-## License
+## Acknowledgments

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was developed as a final assignment for the Data Structures & Algorithms course, aiming to showcase the practical implementation of DSA concepts in real-world applications.

+Thank you for visiting the repository!